anit/css-spinner/README.md

 ## Settings

 Use settings.less to define variables for color, size and amount of spikes.
-Make sure the number of <li>-elements in HTML matches @loaderSpikes as defined in settings.less!
+Make sure the number of LI-elements in HTML matches @loaderSpikes as defined in settings.less!

 Any number between 6 and 20 is adviced.